 HIV is a virus that targets and alters the immune system, increasing the risk and impact of other infections and diseases.
-Without treatment, the infection might progress to an advanced disease stage called AIDS.
+Without treatment, the infection might progress to an advanced stage called AIDS.

-- vaginal secretions
+- vaginal fluids

-- anal fluids
+- rectal fluids

 - breast milk